How to Install WordPress Plugins

 - Yoast SEO.
 This plugin helps improve your WordPress blog post and page SEO through keyword optimization and meta descriptions

-- W3 Total Cache.
+- W3 Total Cache or WP Super Cache.
 Boosts your website performance and reduces loading time by caching and integrating with CDN.

 - Google XML Sitemaps.
 Automatically generates XML sitemaps for better search engine optimization.